 The plaintiff may also be entitled to damages beyond just compensatory following an accident.
 Punitive damages are awarded in cases where the defendant has acted intentionally or in cases of willful and wanton negligence (extreme negligence).
 Punitive damages are intended to serve as a deterrent and punish the person whose extreme negligence or intentional actions caused the harm.

 If you think you have a claim and are wondering what compensation you might be entitled to, contact Colombo Law at 1-888-860-1414.
-Our team of experienced lawyers can help you determine how much you are entitled to.
+Our team of experienced car accident lawyers can help you determine how much you are entitled to.